naholyr/node-jus-task/README.md

 Create a new task
 -----------------

-Default behavior of `jus` is to search for tasks in a folder named "`tasks`" in current working directory.
+Jus will search for tasks as any JS file in a "tasks" folder within:
+* current folder
+* jus-task installation folder
+* any "node_modules" folder in one of those directories (recursively)

 Any file in this folder will be loaded as a module, that's supposed to return an instance of `Task`.